Work better, faster.

 With its rich roster of native plug-ins, Studio One has earned its reputation as a complete production package—and now our latest generation of virtual instruments, based on input from the Studio One community (thank you), deliver even more.
-Impact has been remade into Impact XT, a comprehensive beat and rhythm production environment.
-Sample One XT samples, slices, and dices to create great beats and realistic instrument sounds.
-These new instruments don’t feel like separate plug-ins but like integrated—and integral—parts of music creation.
+Impact has been remade into Impact XT, a comprehensive beat and rhythm production environment, and Sample One XT samples, slices, and dices to create great beats and realistic instrument sounds.
+These new instruments don’t feel like separate plug-ins, but as integrated—and integral—parts of music creation.

 Impact XT: Heat up the beat.

-Fully backward compatible with Impact, the XT version adds more than 20 new, highly requested features and improvements.
-You can even create complete arrangements in a single instance of Impact XT by launching loops that sync to your Song with real-time stretching, beat quantization, and synched start/stop.
+Fully backward compatible with Impact and seamlessly integrated with the ATOM pad controller, the XT version adds more than 20 new, highly requested features and improvements.
+You can even create complete arrangements in a single Impact XT by launching loops that sync to your Song with real-time stretching, beat quantization, and synched start/stop.

 Sample One XT: Because samplers should sample.

 Sample One XT has expanded from sample playback into a sampling powerhouse.
 Sample, auto-slice, stretch, process, trigger, and de-construct audio (sampled from inputs or imported from a track) for breathtaking freedom in constructing powerful new performances and beats.

 Presence XT: For the most realistic-sounding virtual instruments yet.